SOME PLANET PEOPLE

 Marketing & Editorial Assistant: Jens Pinther

 Dozens of writers have contributed original reporting to the Daily Planet.
-Here’s a complete description of how we edit, moderate, and publish articles and blogs.
+Here’s a complete description of how we edit, moderate and publish articles.

 WHAT PEOPLE ARE SAYING ABOUT THE DAILY PLANET

 “The breadth and depth of this site is terrific.
 It connects on multiple fronts: reader engagement, neighborhood coverage, local opinions, 24/7 updates, and a strong commitment to a diversity of voices.
 Tcdailyplanet.net really taps the power of the medium to make the community part of the conversation—a lesson some of its competitors could benefit from.” -Minnesota Society of Professional Journalists, conveying 2009 Page One Award for Best Independent Web Site